 You may not know you have the condition, or you may notice the external signs of having a hernia which include a small bulge or pouch-like protrusion in the abdomen.
 Over time, a ventral hernia may get larger if it is not repaired.

 What Does a Hernia In Your Stomach Feel Like?

 In this article, we’ll discuss the question, “What does a hernia feel like?” and “What are the different signs of having a hernia?”

 One of the main symptoms of an abdominal hernia is a soft bulge in your stomach.
 This pouch or bubble is where the abdominal lining, and sometimes other abdominal contents have pushed through the muscle wall, causing a visible bulge.
 Typically, these lumps are small, and they frequently vanish when pressed on or when lying down.

 Symptom 2: Pain

 Most of the time, abdominal hernias don’t involve much pain.
 However, you may feel some pain, pressure, or a tugging sensation when straining or lifting.
-More severe pain may indicate that your hernia has become strangulated, cutting off circulation to vital tissues and requiring surgery.
+More severe pain or discomfort may indicate that your hernia has become strangulated, cutting off circulation to vital tissues and requiring surgery.
 This is an emergency situation and requires immediate medical attention.